SAP-samples/btp-dc-samples/docs/pages/bookshop/2_1_fast_cap_fiori.md

 ### Add XSUAA configuration

-1. Add **now** missing xsuaa dependencies. **Otherwise deployment will fail**.
+1. Add **now** missing xsuaa dependencies. **Otherwise, deployment will fail**.

    **Note**: do not add xsuaa before you added the managed application router.
-   Otherwise the cds xsuaa configurations will be incompatible with Fiori Tools.
+   Otherwise, the cds xsuaa configurations will be incompatible with Fiori Tools.
    Do not add xsuaa **after** you created your first Fiori app.

    ```